 Many of us spent lockdown baking banana bread and attempting sourdough loaves, but Saint Agnes kept themselves busy in the only way they know how – making music.
-There are a lot of cliches about diamonds being made under pressure, but the risk of going stir-crazy after not leaving the house for a few months meant that risks were taken, and new sounds were found.
+There are a lot of cliches about diamonds being made under pressure, but the risk of going stir-crazy after not leaving the house for a few months meant that risks were taken.
 It resulted in the creation of The Quarantine Diaries – a twisted collection of cover songs with accompanying vignette-videos filmed on an iphone in their east london flat – and the upcoming mini album, Vampire.

 The mini album is a thing of beauty.
 To quote Kitty, they may be more succinct, but Saint Agnes have lost none of their fire and vivid storytelling.
 Kitty explains: ‘Humanity can be too much sometimes: too desperate, too evil, too difficult to process, so we like to blur very real-world narratives with larger than life fictions in order to cope with the chaos of it all a little better.’
 Saint Agnes aren’t a band to spend time sitting pretty, they’re more akin to a furious, snarling stray.